 HOW LEAs APPLY to the ADE each year:

-* The deadline is MAY 1 [as of 2018: it used to be October 1, but the ADE prefered that LEAs apply in July, so that ADE Title II staff can help them.
-Most LEAs submit something by Oct.
-1, and then submit an amendment later. – JJ] (A district is likely to submit similar applications in succeeding years, so only the first one is time-consuming.
+* The deadline is MAY 1 [as of 2018: it used to be October 1] The ADE prefers that LEAs apply earlier than May, so that ADE Title II staff can help them.
+Most LEAs submit something by the deadline, and then submit an amendment later. – JJ] (A district is likely to submit similar applications in succeeding years.
 Most districts spend all their Title II funds; they have 27 months to spend it, or it goes back to the Feds.)

 * Each LEA has a Title II coordinator.
 This person might be called a Federal Programs Officer, or Grants and External Projects Director.

 * Ask NOW to your LEA Title II coordinator.
 Say, ÒI want to be part of the process.Ó

 HOW YOU CAN FIND OUT HOW MUCH TITLE II FUNDS YOUR LEA CAN GET in ESSA: e-mail Steve.Larson@azed.gov